 How is Profhilo administered?

 These specific BAP points are created using CT scanning to determine the maximum spreading of the contents in the facial tissue.
-Each of these 5 points are injected with precisely 0.2ml of Profhilo subdermally to give the best uniform spread.
+Each of these 5 points are injected with precisely 0.2ml of Profhilo subdermally to give the best uniform spread on the face.
 The spread will be further enhanced by the action of the mimetic muscle movement of the face.

 One huge benefit of the BAP technique is that these points are far away from major arteries, veins and nerves, thereby reducing the risks of bleeding, bruising and other intra-vascular damage that are associated with dermal fillers.